Skip to main content

 Albertina Roca

 A super versatile product that combines creamy butter with fragrant truffles, truffle butter is the perfect ingredient to add to just about anything.
-From mashed potatoes to a simple piece of toast, many dishes can be elevated by adding truffle butter, but first, many people ask, what exactly is truffle butter?
+From mashed potatoes to a simple piece of toast, many dishes can be elevated by adding this tasty product, but first, many people ask, what exactly is truffle butter?
 Let’s find out!

 Most of the time, you’ll find truffle butter is made with summer truffles, and that’s simply because winter truffles are much too prized and precious to use in truffle products like butter, oils or vinegars.
 Thanks to the concentration, and sometimes the use of truffle aroma, the butter has a rich intensity, which lends itself to many uses.